jackwilliams2480/Text-Cryptography-Using-CRT/README.md

 ImBroke is a small financial program that lets users catorgorize their monthly expenses and calculate how much they should spend within each month.
 Based on the entered percentages, the program will output monthly limits on spending within each category.
 [Live page](https://jackwilliams2480.github.io/ImBroke/index.html)
 ## Backend
-The goal of the java application is to implement a class that allocates the user's money from their bank account to several categories of expenses like buying groceries, dinning, academics, recreational activities,etc.
+The goal of the java application is to implement a class that allocates the user's money from their bank account to several categories of expenses like buying groceries, dining, academics, recreational activities,etc.
-What we use in the main imBroke vlass is a bank account object that holds all the user's bank infromation For security purposes, the user is given a username and password which are both alphanumeric.
+What we use in the main imBroke class is a bank account object that holds all the user's bank infromation For security purposes, the user is given a username and password which are both alphanumeric.
-After passing the security tests the user is able to see their current bank account balance are given the options to allocate sevral proportions from their account to several provided categories. once the user enters the preferred categories the code allows them to go through each category and assign a percentage for the amount of money to be allocated to that specific category after going through the entire process the code returns the amount of money available for each category and also displays the savings left for the user
+After passing the security tests the user is able to see their current bank account balance are given the options to allocate several proportions from their account to several provided categories. once the user enters the preferred categories the code allows them to go through each category and assign a percentage for the amount of money to be allocated to that specific category after going through the entire process the code returns the amount of money available for each category and also displays the savings left for the user